Mikeh627/Connect4-/README.md

 Timelines (for software, a breakdown of high level goals like from the Product Backlog into time-bound smaller, more detailed tasks, like in Sprint Backlogs)</br>

-Problem statement: </br>
-How can I create a program that allows users to get exact statistics from surveys? </be>
-Make it simple to use but complicated enough for users to input options and answers to options as well as their question or survey.

 10/1: Decided on making connect 4 in python.